Alcohol and Pregabalin: Can You Take Them Together?

 • People with treated or untreated sleep apnea

-Pregabalin also has measurable misuse and dependence potential.
-It is a Schedule V controlled substance in the United States and a Class C controlled drug in the UK.
-People who misuse pregabalin recreationally often combine it with alcohol and opioids to enhance euphoria — and these combinations are responsible for a significant share of pregabalin-related deaths.
+Pregabalin also carries real misuse and dependence potential — it is a controlled substance in both the US and the UK.
+People who misuse it recreationally often combine it with alcohol and opioids, and those combinations account for a meaningful share of pregabalin-related deaths.
+Even short of that, the everyday combination of alcohol and pregabalin produces marked impairment: falls (particularly in older adults) and significant driving impairment.

 What should you do?